TanStack/query/docs/react/guides/migrating-to-v5.md

 There are some caveats to this change however, which you must be aware of:

-- `placeholderData` will always put you into `success` state, while `keepPreviousData` will give you the status of the previous query.
+- `placeholderData` will always put you into `success` state, while `keepPreviousData` gave you the status of the previous query.
 That status could be `error` if we have data fetched successfully and then got a background refetch error.
-However, the error itself is not shared.
-This doesn't seem quite right in any case.
-Therefore we decided to stick with behavior of `placeholderData`.
+However, the error itself was not shared, so we decided to stick with behavior of `placeholderData`.
-- `keepPreviousData` will give you the `dataUpdatedAt` timestamp of the previous data, while with `placeholderData`, `dataUpdatedAt` will stay at `0`.
+- `keepPreviousData` gave you the `dataUpdatedAt` timestamp of the previous data, while with `placeholderData`, `dataUpdatedAt` will stay at `0`.
 This might be annoying if you want to show that timestamp continuously on screen.
 However you might get around it with `useEffect`.

   ```ts
   const [updatedAt, setUpdatedAt] = useState(0)